-In October, I canceled my annual visit to North Carolina to see my older grandsons.
-I’ve hosted my Seattle family four days a week for the past five and a half months so I can help with Pandemic School.
+In October, I cancelled my annual visit to North Carolina to see my older grandsons.
+By February, I’ve hosted my Seattle family four days a week for five and a half months so I can help with Pandemic School.
 The children haven’t been in a classroom for eleven months.
 I’m mostly ordering groceries online and wearing two masks, as recommended, when I do go inside.
 There have been 27.6 million cases of Covid-19 in the U.S. and 484,000 Americans have died.
 I’ve had my first vaccine injection; #2 is next Sunday.
 But it’s no guarantee against the mutant strains that have cropped up, in part thanks to the lack of leadership and the mishandling of the original virus.

 The power comes back on, nine hours after it went out.
 I bring the last load of firewood from the deck, the rack is empty.
 The heat hasn’t come back on.
 I turn on the news.
 Donald J. Trump, witnessed on national television inciting an insurrection at the Capitol on January 6 in a last effort to overturn the election he lost, has been acquitted again.

 This morning the heat still isn’t on.
 It’s 50º inside.
 The heating company’s off hours answering service mailbox is full.
 I scan dozens of online troubleshooting articles until I finally figure out the problem and what to do about it: the fan blades are blocked by snow—the auto defrost obviously unable to do its job because the power was out.
 I throw eleven buckets of water on it to clear it.
 Next time there is a winter storm, I will be better prepared with knowledge.
 Including turning on the A/C rather than heat to force warmer air out through the unit.